Home-Automation-Project/Home-Automation-Overview/media/plex/plex-info.md

 5. Click Open Disk, Select the Drive of your ROM
 6. After scan finishes select all folders it finds and then click on Backup!

+### Automated Digitization
+The following instruction is to setup a system through which you can request media which you own and if indexers can find existing copies these will be automatically downloaded into your plex server.
+You can install all of these services manually but I would recommend using the included docker versions via the included docker compose which will give you all of these systems.

 ## naming and organizing
 Create your base directories for media storage